Skip to footer content

 Avoiding Overuse of Out Parameters

 While out parameters are useful, it’s important to avoid excessive use within a single method.
-If you find yourself using too many out parameters, it might be worth considering returning a custom object or Tuple to encapsulate the data more clearly.
+If you find yourself using too many out parameters, consider returning a custom object or Tuple to encapsulate the data more clearly.

 Handling Exceptions and Edge Cases